CQX96/CQX96-Linux/Documentation/filesystems/squashfs.rst

 Squashfs 4.0 Filesystem
 =======================

-Squashfs is a compressed read-only filesystem for Linux.
+Squashfs is a compressed read-only filesystem for CQX96.

 It uses zlib, lz4, lzo, or xz compression to compress files, inodes and directories.
 Inodes in the system are very small and all blocks are packed to